abhisheksharma1310/chat-app-react/README.md

 ## App Features

-- Login using Google and Facebook.
+- Login using Google, Facebook and as Guest.

 - Chat to many people in real time.